local-advocate/Naive-Trade/README.md

 ## Folders

+1. Experiment
-1. Experiment&emsp;&emsp;:&emsp;Contains files and experimental algorithms alongwith details about their descriptions, results, and problems.
+   * Contains files and experimental algorithms alongwith details about their descriptions, results, and problems.
+2. Working
-2. Working&emsp;&emsp;&emsp;&nbsp;:&emsp;Contains structured and organized files implementing better algorithms alongwith description of their details.
+   * Contains structured and organized files implementing better algorithms alongwith description of their details.

 ## How to Run